-OnePlus 11 vs OnePlus 10 Pro: What's the difference?
+OnePlus 11 5G vs OnePlus 10 Pro: What's the difference?

-(Pocket-lint) - OnePlus has unveiled an all-new flagship for 2023.
+OnePlus has unveiled an all-new flagship for 2023.
 Although it's only in China for now, the phone will be available in global markets in February.
 And thanks to that earlier China launch, we already have a full list of specifications and details of the device.

 You might be curious to see how much has changed from the OnePlus 10 Pro, or you could be trying to decide whether you should save money and buy the older model rather than the newer one.
 If that's the case, we'll explain all the key differences and similarities right here.